nizamphoenix/kaggle-osic/README.md

 # kaggle-osic
 Predicting prognosis in patients with pulmonary fibrosis.

+#### What is pulmonary fibrosis?